-The GDI Major Shifts framework describes 20 developments in the five dimensions of society, geopolitics, economy, technology and ecology.
-So why these five dimensions in particular?
+The GDI Major Shifts framework describes 20 developments across the five dimensions of society, geopolitics, economy, technology and ecology.
+Why these five in particular?

 Joschka J. Proksik